crumblingstatue/cowbump/design/overview.md

 - implies-relationship (e.g. `elephant` implies `pachyderm` implies `animal`)
 - excluding tags (e.g. `elephant not:happy` or `animal not:elephant`)
 - renaming tags.
 You might want to call it something different, or you made a spelling mistake, etc.

+## Reordering images without renaming them.
+The user might want to reorder images, for example comic pages are in the wrong order, and the user wants to specify the correct order without renaming the entries.

+This could be accomplished by ordering images by id, and reordering would be done by swapping the ids of two entries.